theobald-software/theobald-software.github.io/content/_en/xtract-is/sap-connection/the-connection-manager.md

 There is a *Property* for each component of the *Connection string*.

 This feature allows using a [sensitive environment variable](./sensitive-environment-variable-in-ssis-catalog) for the password in the Integration Services catalog.<br>
-The *Connection stringW (see legacy mode below) did not support sensitive environment variables.<br>
+The *Connection string* (see legacy mode below) did not support sensitive environment variables.<br>
 The newer version provides stronger encryption than password obfuscation.

 You can either use *Connection properties* or a *Connection string*, not both.